Give your child a smart start!

-- Read two books a day or 10 books a week with your child, you’ll finish in two years.
+- Read two books a day with your child, you’ll finish in two years.

-- Read one book a day or six books a week, you’ll finish in three years.
+- Read one book a day with your child, you’ll finish in three years.

 Everything!
 Every book you read counts every time you read it.

 - Multiple readings of the same book